 Your company will want to have an accurate address on file for you, so make sure and tell the organization you work for about your move.
-If you are leaving the employer for another job, giving enough notice is important.
+If you are leaving the employer for another job, giving enough notice is essential.
 Two weeks is the minimum most employers expect, but a month or more may be more appropriate if you are in a professional position.

 If you are making a transfer and staying with your current company, then you will still need to notify them when you are moving and check after the move to verify that your address has been changed.

 Friends and Family